unvercan/loss-function-comparison-pytorch/README.md

 # pytorch-loss-functions-comparison
-- A comparison of common loss functions in PyTorch using MNIST dataset
+- Comparison of common loss functions in PyTorch using MNIST dataset

 ## Loss functions:
 - L1